strimzi/strimzi.github.io/_posts/2022-08-05-hacking-for-cruise-control-ui.md

 author: kyle_liberti
 ---

-For some time now, Strimzi has used for [Cruise Control](https://github.com/linkedin/cruise-control) for automated partition rebalancing and has offered Strimzi custom resources for safely configuring, deploying, and communicating with Cruise Control through the Strimzi Operator.
+For some time now, Strimzi has used [Cruise Control](https://github.com/linkedin/cruise-control) for automated partition rebalancing and has offered Strimzi custom resources for safely configuring, deploying, and communicating with Cruise Control through the Strimzi Operator.
-These custom resources not only provide a strong abstraction leaving Cruise Control as an implementation detail but also offer great declaritive support.
+These custom resources provide great support for declaritive rebalancing.
 That being said, rather than working with custom resources, you might prefer to interact with applications like Cruise Control through a graphical user interface.
-LinkedIn provides such an interface with their [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) application which supports several Cruise Control operations like viewing Kafka cluster status, getting Kafka cluster load information at the broker and partition level, and executing partition rebalances, all with just a couple button clicks.
+LinkedIn provides such an interface with their [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) application which supports several Cruise Control operations like viewing Kafka cluster status and executing partition rebalances, all with just a couple button clicks.
 Although Strimzi does not offer direct support for the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) it can still be run with and connected to a Strimzi-managed Cruise Control instance.

 This post will walk through how to do so!

+**Warning**

+Setting up the [Cruise Control UI](https://github.com/linkedin/cruise-control-ui) as described in this blog post requires disabling Cruise Control REST API settings.
+Having these security settings disabled exposes the Cruise Control API to potentially destructive Cruise Control operations that are not coordinated or supported by Strimzi Operator.
+If using the Cruise Control UI with a Strimzi-managed Kafka cluster, it is best to stick with using it solely for monitoring your cluster, not for operating on it.
+That being said, use at your own risk!

 ![Cruise Control Frontend](/assets/images/posts/2019-08-08-cruise-control-frontend.png)

 ## Motivation

-Maybe you want a pretty dashboard to view your cluster status, maybe you want to preform Cruise Control operations without having to open a text editor, or maybe you are just a visual person, regardless of the reason, we have been getting a lot of requests for how to set up the Cruise Control UI with a Strimzi-managed Kafka cluster.
+We have been getting a lot of requests for how to set up the Cruise Control UI with a Strimzi-managed Kafka cluster.
+Maybe you want a pretty dashboard to view your cluster status.
+Maybe you want to preform Cruise Control operations without having to open a text editor.
+Maybe you are just a visual person.
-We want to provide some basic instructions for getting you started!
+Regardless of the reason, we want to provide some basic instructions for getting you started!

 ## Prerequisites